 - Scalable and Flexible

-- Greater Threat Intelligence – We’ve been doing this awhile and we’ve seen a lot of things.
+- Greater Threat Intelligence – We’ve been doing this for a while and we’ve seen a lot of things.

 Without the proper planning and expectations around people and processes up front, the odds of achieving even the minimal capabilities of a SIEM solution are slim to none.

-Find out more about this on “Is Managed SIEM right for me?”
+Find out more about this: “Is Managed SIEM right for me?”